EmmyVoita/EmmyVoita.github.io/_posts/2023-4-9-OpenGL-Parallax-Mapping.markdown

 * **Change of Basis Matrix:** A change of basis matrix is a matrix that is used to convert a vector from its representation in one basis to another.

-For parallax mapping, the TBN matrix is constructed using the tangent, bitangent, and normal vectors at each vertex.
-While 3D modeling software like Blender typically exports normal data, tangent and bitangent vectors are not included by default.
+For parallax mapping, the TBN matrix is constructed using the tangent, bitangent, and normal vectors at each vertex; however, 3D modeling software like Blender typically exports normal data, tangent and bitangent vectors are not included by default.
 If not explicitly included when exporting, these vectors must be computed either at runtime or during importing.

 The tangent and bitangent vectors are derived from the texture coordinate and vertex position data.
 Specifically, the texture coordinate edges of a triangle can be expressed as a linear combination of the tangent and bitangent vectors.
 This relationship forms a system of linear equations that can be solved using the inverse of the texture coordinate differences.